 How to Keep Lizards Out of Garage

 Lizards can be a nuisance if they get into your garage.
 They are not only a creepy sight to see scurrying around, but they can also carry diseases and be dangerous to pets.
-If you have lizards in your garage, it is critical that you take action to keep them from returning.
-We’ll give you 5 effective tips for how to keep lizards out of garage in this blog.
+If you have lizards in your garage, you must take action to keep them from returning.
+We’ll give you 7 effective tips for how to keep lizards out of garage in this blog.
 By following these guidelines, you can keep lizards out of your home and keep your garage a safe and comfortable space.

 How to Keep Lizards Out of Garage